vimarshc/metaclass-talk/I/README.md

 ```

-As we read in the documentation creating a new class creates a object as well.
 When we used the `class` statement it creates an object with the name of FirstClass

 Since FirstClass itself is an object like first_instance we can:
 - Assign it to a variable
 - Copy it
 - Add attributes to it
 - Pass it to a parameter

-Let's see:
+Let's have a look:

 ```
 >>> print(FirstClass) # you can print a class because it's an object
 <class 'FirstClass'>